 A fiberglass stain remover

 Fiberglass is one of the materials that stains tend to cling on tightly, especially those shiny white decks.
 If your boat has coffee, wine stains, or stains from grime, prepare a fiberglass stain remover.
-However, never use acid-based stain remover on painted, galvanized, or varnish surfaces as it will discolor the areas.
+However, never use acid-based stain remover on painted, galvanized, or varnished surfaces, as it will discolor the areas.

 Choose waxes that are durable and can stand up to saltwater, the sun, and algae.
 Some popular boat waxes are Meguiar’s Flagship Premium Marine Wax, Collinite Paste Fleetwax No. 885, and Scotchgard Marine Protective Liquid Wax.

 While you’re on this, if you own a boat buffer and polisher, get them ready.
 Otherwise, you should prepare a soft cloth or polishing pad.
 Puffing by hand is fine but it might take a lot of time.

 Safety gear if needed

 Last but not least, protect yourself when working with bleaching, detergents, waxes, ect by wearing goggles, rubber gloves, or safety clothing if necessary.

 Now that you’ve gathered all you need.
 Let’s give the boat deck a good wash!

 Step 1: Prepare the deck for cleaning

 Prepare the deck for cleaning by picking up stuff on the floor, and removing obstacles like chairs and appliances.
 Then, brush off any dirt on the surface.